For a brief description of our school and its mission, please see our brochure (PDF, 80KB).

 Monitoring Learning Standards Competency

 Attendance and educational performance records are maintained on all students attending CHSVT.
-Learning standard competency is recorded in the student transcript database and documented on student Living, Learning, and Working Plans.
+Learning standard competency is recorded in the student transcript database and documented on student Personalized Learning Plans.
 For students with disabilities, progress is also documented for goals and objectives on the Individual Education Plan (IEP).

 How do students earn a diploma?

-CHSVT provides students with a broad variety of instructional materials, learning experiences, and multiple pathways to support student learning and progress in the CHSVT Curriculum Framework and Learning Standards.
+CHSVT provides students with a broad variety of instructional materials, learning experiences, and multiple pathways to support student learning and progress in the CHSVT Curriculum.

 CHSVT creates relevant and rigorous learning opportunities to engage students’ utilizing the school’s learning standards, work opportunities and multiple pathways to completion.